Corporate governance

 The Audit & Supervisory Committee meets once a month in principle, and extraordinary meetings are held as necessary.
 The Audit & Supervisory Committee exercises its supervisory function by deepening awareness of the current situation and the issues facing the company through active discussions at meetings of the Board of Directors.
 The Audit & Supervisory Committee also exchanges opinions with the accounting auditor on a regular basis, and receives explanations from the accounting auditor regarding auditing policies and plans, as well as the results of audits on quarterly and full-year financial results.
 In addition, the Audit & Supervisory Committee exchanges opinions whenever concerns arise regarding individual audits.
 The Audit & Supervisory Committee also regularly exchanges information with the Internal Audit Division and exchanges opinions on the development and establishment of internal control systems and risk assessment.
 By sharing information with the accounting auditor and the Internal Audit Division, the Audit & Supervisory Committee enhances the effectiveness of its audits and makes recommendations for corrective actions as necessary.

-The Audit & Supervisory Committee consists of 3 members, 3 of whom are independent directors.
-1 of them is a certified public accountant who has been engaged in the assurance work of listed companies at an accounting firm for many years and has considerable knowledge of finance and accounting.
+The Audit & Supervisory Committee consists of 4 members, 4 of whom are independent directors.
+2 of them is a certified public accountant who has been engaged in the assurance work of listed companies at an accounting firm for many years and has considerable knowledge of finance and accounting.

-Nomination and Remuneration Committee (voluntary committee)
+Nomination Committee (voluntary committee)

-SVP Meeting, etc.
+Management Meeting, etc.

 Board of Directors execution evaluation

-Process for determining remuneration
+Policy and process for determining officers remuneration

 Remuneration